What are Hot Paper Lantern peppers?

 How can you use these chilies?

-The sweetness makes the Hot Paper Lantern an excellent pickling habanero (see our pickled habaneros recipe here to get started).
-The sweetness pairs well with the tangy pickled flavor, and they are delicious used atop sandwiches (for those that can handle habanero heat).
+The sweetness makes it an excellent pickling habanero, too (see our pickled habaneros recipe here to get started).
+The sweetness pairs well with the tangy pickled flavor, and they are delicious used atop sandwiches (for those that can handle habanero heat.)

 And, like all habaneros, this chili is perfect when used fresh for hot sauces and extra-hot salsas, particularly those with a tropical flavor.
-There, the sweetness of the Hot Paper Lantern pairs perfectly with the sweetness of tropical fruit like mango or pineapple.
+There, its sweetness pairs perfectly with the sweetness of tropical fruit like mango or pineapple.

 Where can you buy Hot Paper Lantern peppers?

-While habanero peppers are commonly spotted in mainstream supermarkets, it’s typically the common orange type that you find.
-You don’t find these more unique cultivars, like the Hot Paper Lantern, in stores.
-At least they are not labeled as such.
+While habanero peppers are growing more common in mainstream supermarkets, it’s typically the common orange type that you find.
+You don’t find these more unique types, like the Hot Paper Lantern, in stores.
+At least, they are not labeled as such.
 Check local pepper farms or grow these beauties at home.
 Hot Paper Lantern seeds are easy to buy online.